 In some cases, a volunteer house is donated or paid for by donations, but more often the program pays for it.
 There are also utilities (including wifi and laundry), airport transfers, and many other costs associated with operating a volunteer program.
 Part of the program fee covers the cost of what volunteers use so that the program can use its funding to help the animals.

 The program fee also supports the animals directly, i.e. supplies, equipment, staff salaries, rent for clinics and other structures, transportation, etc. Again, some of these things are donated, but they’re able to do even more with our funding- in some cases, the volunteer program is the main source of funding for the clinic.
 The funding is also an incentive for them to keep taking volunteers and offering quality training and experience.

 Improve Animal Welfare 0

 Gain Practical Skills 0

 Explore New Places 0

 Make International Friendships 0

 We believe in transparency.
-If you book through our website, we make a small commission which is used for website maintenance, booking & marketing expenses, and foreign transaction fees.
+If you book through our website, we make a small profit Which is used to pay our employees, maintain our website, and process foreign transaction fees.
 Our Volunteer Coordinators handle marketing and bookings so that our partner programs can focus on helping animals and teaching students.
 All of our Coordinators were (or still are) volunteers themselves, so they’re best suited to help future volunteers.
-We are not currently a non-profit organization, but we are working towards 501(c)(3) US non-profit registration and we hope to achieve this by 2020.
+We are not currently a non-profit organization, but we are working towards 501(c)(3) US non-profit registration and we hope to achieve this by 2022!